-Similarly, Article 6(1) of the European Convention on Human Rights is directed at preventing the administration of justice in secret.
+Similarly, Article 6(1) ECHR is directed at preventing the administration of justice in secret.
 It guarantees the general right to a public hearing, for the purpose of protecting the parties from secret justice without public scrutiny and to maintain confidence in the courts.2 However, there is no corresponding general entitlement for a person to insist upon a private hearing.

-Scott v Scott 1913 AC 417
+1 Scott v Scott 1913 AC 417